Tomaslapes/Tomaslapes/README.md

   * Flutter
     * I build beautiful and user-oriented cross platfom mobile APPs using Flutter.

   * Python
     * Machine Learning and Deep learning using the PyTorch library.
-Designing data pipelines and cleaning data.
-Automation of various tasks.
-Developement of backend APIs for APPs.
+    * Designing data pipelines and cleaning data.
+    * Automation of various tasks.
+    * Developement of backend APIs for APPs using FastAPI.

   * AI
     * I utilize powerfull deep learning models to solve real world problems and make an impact on peoples lives.

+  * Databases
+    * MongoDB
+    * SQL (MariaDB, PostreSQL)

 <details>
 <summary align="center">🖱click to 👀view some of my past projects(mobile📱 and webapps🌎)</summary>